 Here is a complete guide on how to properly tow your inflatable boat.
 Read more

-A life vest, also known as life jacket or personal floatation device (PFD), is considered fundamental safety gear for fishing, boating, and other various water sports.
+A life vest, also known as life jacket or personal floatation device (PFD), is considered fundamental safety gear for inflatable boating.
+If you’re out fishing, recreational boating, and doing various water sports, you and the kids in your SIB should wear a life jacket.

-It is designed to keep one’s head above the water to prevent drowning.
-It is a must-have onboard your boat, but remember that it’s not enough to just stow it nearby during a trip or an operation!
+Life jackets are designed to keep one’s head above the water to prevent drowning.
+They are a must-have onboard your inflatable, but remember that it’s not enough to just stow them nearby.

 Most drowning accidents occur even when life vests are available nearby, but victims chose not to wear them because they know how to swim.